Introduction: Designing a Speed Controller for DC Motor

 - 12V Motor

-- Firstly download the design, both top & the bottom design
+- First download the design, both the top & the bottom layer

-- Take the print on OHP sheet on a laser printer
+- Take the print on an OHP sheet or photo glossy paper using a laser printer

 - Take a copper board

-- Transfer the development on the board by ironing to transfer ink on PCB
+- Transfer the development on the board by the method you prefer.

 Step 4: Etching the PCB